 Dr Freeman Dyson

 Freeman Dyson is a distinguished physicist.
 He was born in the UK and later become a naturalised American, living in Princeton, New Jersey for over fifty years.
 Dyson is a member of the Board of Sponsors for the Bulletin of the Atomic Scientists and a Fellow of the Royal Society.
-Dyson is well known for having demonstrating in 1949 the equivalence of the formulations of quantum electrodynamics proposed separately by Richard Feynman, Julian Schwinger and Sin-Itiro Tomonaga.
+Dyson is well known for having demonstrated in 1949 the equivalence of the formulations of quantum electrodynamics proposed separately by Richard Feynman, Julian Schwinger and Sin-Itiro Tomonaga.
 He is also well known as one of the active participants of the Project Orion nuclear pulse study which took place between 1958 to 1965.
 He also pioneered the concepts now known as ‘Dyson spheres’.
 Dyson is a long-time member of the JASON defence advisory Group.
-During his career he has been given numerous awards including the Lorentz Medal (1966), Max Planck Medal (1969), the Enrico Fermi Award (1993) and the Harvey Prize (1977).
+During his career, he has been given numerous awards including the Lorentz Medal (1966), Max Planck Medal (1969), the Enrico Fermi Award (1993) and the Harvey Prize (1977).
 He was also awarded the Templeton Prize (2000).

 Dr Ian Crawford